RahulkumarRV/youtube_api/README.md

 path -> /api/videos/title/(description of video but replace space with '-' character, you can add any prifix part) working -> it get details of video which description prefix match, response is in json formatte

+in code i used youtube data api, which can be expire soon, try to used your youtube data api in api_key variable in code

+you can get youtube data api here https://console.cloud.google.com/home?project=infinite-lens-310614